michael-fadely/sa2-battle-network/README.md

 * Get the *port* of the server you are connecting to.
 We will use `27015`.
 * Run the game with the following parameters:
   * `--connect 127.0.0.1:27015`
+* Enter the 2P BATTLE menu.
+The music should change to reflect joining status.
+DO NOT press start for player 2.
+* When connection is successful, a success jingle will play, and the game will wait for both players to press the Accept button (A).

 ### All command-line parameters
 | Parameter | Offline | Client | Server | Description |